 Understand Microsoft Teams apps and their capabilities

-As an admin, you set an app governance process that balances wide-ranging requirements of end-users along with your organization's IT policies, standards, and risk-profiles.
+As an admin, you set an app governance process that balances wide-ranging requirements of users along with your organization's IT policies, standards, and risk-profiles.

-Our extensive catalog of validated and secure Teams apps provides end-users access to the tools and services that your organization needs every day.
-Teams admin center provides admins enterprise-grade controls and configurations to govern the apps.
+Our extensive catalog of validated and secure Teams apps provides users the tools and services that your organization needs every day.
+Teams admin center provides admins with enterprise-grade controls and configurations to govern these apps.
 You control the availability of apps for each user across the various contexts such as meeting, chats, and channels.

-The different types of apps that your end-users can use in Teams are:
+The different types of apps that your users can use in Teams are: